W21C 's Research Response to COVID-19

 Three University of Calgary-led research teams have received over $1.6 million in federal funding to accelerate the development, testing and implementation of countermeasures to mitigate the rapid spread of COVID-19, and its consequences on people and communities.

-W21C is partnering with the School of Public Policy on this rapid research assessing Alberta’s preparedness and response.
-Dr. Myles Leslie, PhD, Dr. John Conly, MD, with project co-leads Dr. Jan Davies, MD, Dr. Raad Fadaak, PhD, and Johanna Blaak, are evaluating how COVID-19 preparedness and response policies are being transmitted to, and implemented in, hospitals and family doctors’ offices in Alberta.
+W21C partnered with the School of Public Policy on this rapid research assessing Alberta’s preparedness and response.
+Dr. Myles Leslie, PhD, Dr. John Conly, MD, with project co-leads Dr. Jan Davies, MD, and Dr. Raad Fadaak, PhD, are evaluating how COVID-19 preparedness and response policies are being transmitted to, and implemented in, hospitals and family doctors’ offices in Alberta.

 Analytics and Strategy Planning for COVID-19